 The harvest of hard work

-The REAL ORANGE JUICEGood news!
+Good news!
 We've changed, modified, postponed, cancelled our trip to Yosemite this summer, but, but, but, finally we could adjust all known schedule and make Yosemite trip happened!
 We will leave Los Angeles tomorrow no matter what.
 Cross fingers for us!

 Couple days ago, Keath stopped by his mom's house on the way back from work and brought a big bag full of oranges.
 There's an old orange tree (and a lemon tree) in her backyard.
 The taste of fruits varies every year depend on weather, sun, water, etc. According to Keath, this orange tree hasn't produced good oranges for a while.
 For some reason, this year, the fruits became super sweet.
 So Keath's mom shipped us some to make orange juice.